viscosho/counter/README.md

 ### My Notes

-- I used Nunito to Replace Avenir Next
+- Using Nunito to Replace Avenir Next and storing it locally.
-- Using react bootstrap for layout
+- Using react bootstrap for layout.
-- Using bootstrap icons for icons
+- Using bootstrap icons for icons.
-- Using react-router-dom for routers
+- Using react-router-dom for routers.
-- using prettier and stylinter and eslint
+- Using prettier + stylinter + eslint.
-- implementing as much accessibility as I know
+- Implementing as much accessibility as I know.
-- created a custom hook for the fetch to save the data result in its own state
+- created a custom hook for the fetch to save the data result in its own state.
-- don't think its necessary to use css in js because bootstrap components are already styled.
+- I don't think its necessary to use css in js because bootstrap components are already styled.
-- Not using Redux or Axios or any third party library yet
+- Using Redux + React Redux for complex states.
+- Using Axios for the api.